I’ve published a new-and-improved edition of this article. Read it here.

 Super-Pods: Focused on the Customer Journey

-The hundreds of people in the product organization are logically separated into five major teams we call “super-pods.”
+The hundreds of people in the product organization are logically separated into four major teams we call “super-pods.”
 Rather than being responsible for separate sections of the site, each super-pod is focused on a loosely defined aspect of the customer journey.
 Here’s a way-too-brief summary of each super-pod:

 - Discover Super-Pod: Helps customers determine what products are right for them.
 Pod Examples: Homepage, Navigation, Category Pages, etc.